 We’ve found many of these informal food stalls to serve delicious local delicacies, such as Rellenos Negros, Salbutes, Panuchos, and Tamales Colorados.
 And for us, the al-fresco dining environment is just as good as the food.

-6. Get Lost In Mercado San Benito
+6. Get Lost in Mercado San Benito

-7. Visit The Palacio de Gobierno
+7. Visit the Palacio De Gobierno

-Simply walk inside and you’ll find yourself surrounded by beautiful murals and pictures depicting the history of Yucatán and Mérida.
+Walk inside, and you’ll find yourself surrounded by beautiful murals and pictures depicting the history of Yucatán and Mérida.
 The building itself is a grand example of colonial-era architecture from the 19th century.

 Climb to the second floor of the Palacio de Gobierno for an excellent view of Mérida’s central park, Plaza Grande.